interdigitize/stringinator-base/README.md

 # Stringinator

-A rebuild of Underbar functions, as well as Jest tests for each function, used to build **Stringinator** — a small collection of string utilities.
+A small collection of string utilities using a rebuild of Underbar functions, as well as Jest tests for each function.

 ## Running individual tests